 Here’s a scary thought: Many insurance companies are still using technology created decades ago — and for critical functions.
 Carriers are able to get necessary work accomplished, but are well behind other industries in terms of providing the level of service that customers increasingly demand in 2015.

 In the 15 years since India reprivatised its insurance industry, several models have been developed to optimise operations, distribution, and suitability.
 Mr. Amit Punchhi of RGA examines the three elements that are contributing to the slowing down of the life market’s growth.

 Higher Mortality Risk in Individuals with Mental Health Disorders

 Individuals with mental health disorders have a risk of mortality that is two times higher than the general population or than individuals without such disorders, according to a new study.

-MIB Life Index Reports U.S. Life Insurance Activity Closed 2014 off -0.6% YTD
+MIB Life Index Reports U.S. Life Insurance Activity up +5.7% in January

-Application activity for individually underwritten life insurance closed 2014 off -0.6% YTD from levels observed at year-end 2013, according to the MIB Life Index.
-December’s activity increased +2.6% year-over-year.
+Application activity for individually underwritten life insurance increased +5.7% in January, year-over-year, all ages combined, according to the MIB Life Index.

 I am neither a clairvoyant nor in possession of a crystal ball.
 This confessed, after 45 years in life insurance risk assessment - and with an obsessive focus on tracking trends - I have some reasonably credible thoughts regarding how underwriting will be configured five years hence.